 The coronavirus that causes COVID-19 will continue to be an ongoing health issue for some time to come.
 Yet life continues, fireplace-related issues included.
-With restrictions on how and when service professionals can work in homes and businesses, it’s important to make chimney and fireplace safety plans both while stay-at-home orders persist, and after reopening is complete.
-Read on to learn how you can be proactive about fireplace safety in your home.
+With restrictions on how and when service professionals can work in homes and businesses, it’s important to make fireplace and chimney safety plans both while stay-at-home orders persist, and after reopening is complete.
+Read on to learn how you can be proactive about chimney safety in your home.

 Inspect your Fireplace and Chimney

 Fireplace safety requires yearly on-site inspections.
 Animals can take up residence inside of a chimney, structural materials can break down or shift into hazardous positions, and creosote buildup can result in an uncontrollable fire that goes unnoticed until it spreads through your home.
 It’s important to take the time to inspect your fireplace and chimney.
 If the system hasn’t been inspected in the last year, wait to use it until seeking guidance from a professional.

 In California, officials have agreed to permit some limited home and business service emergency calls.
 The best course of action is to contact a qualified professional for guidance related to fireplace and chimney safety inspections, cleaning, and upkeep as soon as you detect a problem.